Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Looking for the best HEPA air purifier?
-There are few products that have been able to achieve a design aesthetic that is on par with Apple, Dyson and those alike.
-So who would’ve thought that one of those companies to achieve such would be a maker of Air Purifiers.
+There are few products that have been able to achieve a design aesthetic that is on par with Apple, Dyson, and those alike.
+So who would’ve thought that one of those companies to achieve such would be a maker of one of the best air purifiers?
 I sure as hell didn’t.

-To power on the Blue Air sense, just plug it in and then wave your hand over the glass surface.
-If done correctly, a small circle will illuminate and the Blueair Sense’s fan will kick on.
-Perform the same action again and a second circle will appear indicating that it is now speed 2.
-There are three speeds available and the fourth swipe will power off the Blueair Sense.
+Just plug it in to power on the Blue Air sense and then wave your hand over the glass surface.
+If done correctly, a small circle will illuminate, and the Blueair Sense’s fan will kick on.
+Perform the same action again, and a second circle will appear, indicating that it is now at speed 2.
+There are three speeds available, and the fourth swipe will power off the Blueair Sense.
 That’s it.
 That’s how you operate the Blueair Sense.